 How Much Does Couple Counseling Cost?

-All couples have disagreements occasionally, but if you have to tiptoe around the house to avoid an argument, maybe you should think about couples counseling.
+All couples have disagreements occasionally, but certain characteristics of a relationship could mean that you could benefit from couples counseling.
+Do you feel that you cannot communicate without arguing, or are unable to bring up any issues or disagreements with your spouse?
+Has there been an ongoing level of friction or disagreements?
+If so, maybe you should think about couples counseling.
 There's nothing to be embarrassed about to want to improve your marriage.
 Don't be afraid to talk to your spouse or partner about it.
 According to the American Psychological Association (APA), about half of those who get married end up getting divorced.
 With a 50/50 chance of survival, you need all the assistance you can get.
 To be sure that the couples counseling cost is worth it, here are some facts about marriage and couples counseling:

 What Is Couples Counseling?